 Exploring the world of Dinosaurs while implementing Montessori techniques is like taking a time machine back to an amazing and mysterious past when gigantic creatures roamed the Earth.
-Dinosaurs have fascinated scientists and children since the discovery of their remains, or fossils, and serve as a reminder of their once dominant existence.
+Dinosaurs have fascinated scientists and children since the discovery of their remains, or fossils, and serve as a reminder of their once-dominant existence.

 The fun and educational children’s activities in this article will allow your child to play paleontologist and learn about these fascinating beasts we call dinosaurs.
 By the end, they will be much the wiser and may even have their future as dino hunters laid out before them.

-As with all Montessori-inspired lessons, this guide is full of activities which engage the child’s curiosity, encourage independence and provide hands-on learning opportunities.
+As with all Montessori-inspired lessons, this guide is full of activities that engage the child’s curiosity, encourage independence and provide hands-on learning opportunities.
 Be prepared to get dirty and creative with this lesson plan and make sure to reference it as you go.
 Space it over several days as there are many activities and some can take over an hour to complete.

 A brief history of dinos